**This post contains affiliate links. Please see my disclosure page for more information.**

 But admonishing, instructing or correcting should also be for the purpose of deepening our relationship with God and not simply to tear each other down.
 When we don’t build each other up, this has the effect of creating disunity between believers.
 In a sense then, this section is the other side of the coin of unity.
 Both go hand in hand.

-Finally, which one another statement do you find easiest to put into practice?
+Which one another statement do you find easiest to put into practice?
 And which one do you find the most difficult?

 Leave your comments in the section below.
 Also, please share if you found this article useful.